solid-rockets/kioku/README.md

 2. reset - for resetting the weights (scores) of all words.
 3. dict2lines.py - transform gjiten format entries into kioku format lines; will consider first group in parentheses to be hiragana.
 4. check4doubles.py - checks lines for doubles.
+5. insert.py - inserts new cards by asking for front and back.
+Can be exited with "!exit".

 ## Arguments for "kioku test"
 All arguments must be provided in the following format in commandline: